LLucchini/HoWDe/README.md

 💡 Tuning Recommendation: When adjusting detection parameters, start by refining the data quality constraints (`dn_H`, `dn_W`) and frequency thresholds (`hf_H`, `hf_W`, `df_W`).
 These strongly influence how strict the algorithm is in identifying consistent home/work locations.

-#### 🔧 Other Parameters
+### 🔧 Other Parameters
 - `stops_output` (bool): If `stop`, returns stop-level data with `location_type` and one row per stop.
 If `change`, returns a compact DataFrame with only one row per day with home/work location changes.
 - `edit_config_default` (dict, optional): Optional dictionary to override default configuration settings for preprocessing and detection behavior.
 This can be used to fine-tune how timestamps are interpreted, what qualifies as a valid stop, and the hours considered for detecting home/work locations. (see `config.py`)
 - `verbose` (bool): If True, reports processing steps.

-#### 📤 Returns
+### 📤 Returns

 If a single parameter configuration is used, the function returns a PySpark DataFrame with three additional columns:
 - `detect_H_loc` The location ID (`loc`) identified as Home.
 Assigned if the location satisfies all filtering criteria.
-As such, represents a day-level assessment, taking into account observations within a sliding window of t ± `range_window_home` / 2 days.
+As such, it represents a day-level assessment, taking into account observations within a sliding window of t ± `range_window_home` / 2 days.
 - `detect_W_loc`  The location ID (`loc`) identified as Work.
 Assigned if the location satisfies all filtering criteria.
-As such, represents a day-level assessment, taking into account observations within a sliding window of t ± `range_window_work` / 2 days.
+As such, it represents a day-level assessment, taking into account observations within a sliding window of t ± `range_window_work` / 2 days.
 - `location_type`  Indicates the detected location type for each stop ('H' for Home, 'W' for Work, or 'O' for Other), based on matching the stop location to the inferred home/work labels.

 If multiple parameter configurations are provided (as lists), the function returns a list of dictionaries, each with keys:
-- `configs`: inclduing the configuration used
+- `configs`: including the configuration used
 - `res`: including the resulting labeled PySpark DataFrame (as described above)